State of New Jersey Common Pension Fund D Sells 2,751 Shares of Charter Communications, Inc. (NASDAQ:CHTR)

 Several other hedge funds and other institutional investors also recently made changes to their positions in CHTR.
 Moody National Bank Trust Division bought a new position in shares of Charter Communications in the 2nd quarter valued at about $232,000.
 Wedbush Securities Inc. grew its holdings in shares of Charter Communications by 4.9% in the 2nd quarter.
 Wedbush Securities Inc. now owns 342 shares of the company’s stock valued at $247,000 after acquiring an additional 16 shares in the last quarter.
 Whittier Trust Co. grew its holdings in Charter Communications by 4.0% during the second quarter.
 Whittier Trust Co. now owns 1,302 shares of the company’s stock worth $939,000 after purchasing an additional 50 shares during the period.
 Ieq Capital LLC grew its holdings in Charter Communications by 74.8% during the second quarter.
 Ieq Capital LLC now owns 3,117 shares of the company’s stock worth $2,249,000 after purchasing an additional 1,334 shares during the period.
 Finally, HighPoint Advisor Group LLC grew its holdings in Charter Communications by 57.7% during the second quarter.
 HighPoint Advisor Group LLC now owns 921 shares of the company’s stock worth $664,000 after purchasing an additional 337 shares during the period.
 Institutional investors own 69.90% of the company’s stock.

 A number of research firms recently commented on CHTR.
 Morgan Stanley cut Charter Communications from an “overweight” rating to an “equal weight” rating and set a $740.00 price target for the company. in a report on Thursday, December 9th.
-Wells Fargo & Company reduced their price target on Charter Communications from $665.00 to $603.00 and set an “underweight” rating for the company in a report on Monday, November 1st.
-Deutsche Bank Aktiengesellschaft cut Charter Communications from a “buy” rating to a “hold” rating and reduced their price target for the stock from $825.00 to $725.00 in a report on Tuesday, October 12th.
+TD Securities reduced their price target on Charter Communications from $870.00 to $860.00 and set a “buy” rating for the company in a report on Monday, November 1st.
 Loop Capital reduced their price target on Charter Communications from $815.00 to $730.00 and set a “hold” rating for the company in a report on Monday, November 22nd.
-Finally, Exane BNP Paribas initiated coverage on shares of Charter Communications in a research report on Monday, September 27th.
+BNP Paribas initiated coverage on shares of Charter Communications in a research report on Monday, September 27th.
 They set an “outperform” rating and a $956.00 price objective for the company.
+Finally, Wells Fargo & Company cut their price objective on shares of Charter Communications from $665.00 to $603.00 and set an “underweight” rating for the company in a research report on Monday, November 1st.
 One equities research analyst has rated the stock with a sell rating, twelve have issued a hold rating and thirteen have issued a buy rating to the stock.
 Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus target price of $794.08.

 Shares of CHTR opened at $621.89 on Wednesday.
 Charter Communications, Inc. has a one year low of $585.45 and a one year high of $825.62.
 The company has a market cap of $111.50 billion, a P/E ratio of 28.33, a P/E/G ratio of 0.75 and a beta of 0.96.
 The company has a debt-to-equity ratio of 3.97, a current ratio of 0.29 and a quick ratio of 0.29.
 The firm has a 50 day simple moving average of $685.42 and a two-hundred day simple moving average of $722.30.